Stakeholder Mapping: Methods, Benefits & Examples

 Stakeholder Mapping for an Offshore Wind Project

-Scenario: A large energy company was preparing to develop an offshore wind farm, with around 30 turbines, situated some 20 km off the coast of a popular beachside suburb.
+A large energy company was preparing to develop an offshore wind farm, with around 30 turbines, situated some 20 km off the coast of a popular beachside suburb.
+In order to proceed with project planning and development, they needed to consult with stakeholders.
+These include regulatory agencies, politicians, fishing groups, tourism groups, local commerce chambers, environmental groups, residents, and regular visitors to the beach.

 Stakeholder Mapping for a New Health Facility Development

-Scenario: A large private health services company was planning to build a large, new medical facility in an urban area that was underserved by existing services.
+A large private health services company was planning to build a large, new medical facility in an urban area that was underserved by existing services.
 They anticipated that this facility would provide spaces for specialists to consult with patients, as well as a pharmacy, GP clinic, and a private day hospital for minor procedures.
+In order to understand the potential demand for and impact of the new proposed facility, they needed to engage with external stakeholders.

 Stakeholder Mapping for Education Policy Change

+A state education system was planning to overhaul a series of policies in order to boost student literacy in both primary and secondary schools.
 They knew that stakeholder consultation would be critical to ensure they understand the potential impacts of the changes — and those stakeholders who might be interested in or influential on the process.

-3 Stakeholder Mapping Tips
+3 Tips for Successful Stakeholder Mapping

 Before we wrap things up, let’s touch on three final tips that will help you get more from your stakeholder mapping process.